 Effective March 26, you need documentation showing U.S. Citizenship or lawful presence in the U.S. as required by federal and state laws in order to renew or get any Massachusetts driver’s license, ID or learner’s permit.
 You will need to present 4 different documents to verify your Social Security Number, Date of Birth and Residency.
-Click here to review a list of acceptable documents.

 This change is being implemented to comply with the federal Real ID Act of 2005, which establishes minimum security standards for state issued licenses and ID cards.
 Massachusetts has received a number of extensions, but all states must be in compliance by 2020.
 Massachusetts will be issuing two types of IDs a “standard” and a “REAL ID”.